curtissmith291/superfund_housing_prices/README.md

 ### EPA Superfund Site Location Data Extraction

-The EPA maintains a database of active and archived Superfund sites available through their Superfund Enterprise Management System (SEMS): https://www.epa.gov/enviro/sems-overview)
+The EPA maintains a database of Superfund sites available through their Superfund Enterprise Management System (SEMS): https://www.epa.gov/enviro/sems-overview)

 Data were retrieved from this database using API retrieval.
 This process with done in two steps as the SEMS database has different table names for active and archived sites.
 Different attempts were made to retrieve the Superfund Site data for all locations without using the for-loop shown below; however, previous attempts either did not result in data being retrieved or took so long as to not be useful.
-The code to obtain the information for active sites is below:
+The code to obtain the information for Superfund sites is below:

 ```
 x = 0